Chicken Kiev speech: Background

 Whatever the course, however long the process took, and whatever its outcome, I wanted to see stable, and above all peaceful, change.
 I believed the key to this would be a politically strong Gorbachev and an effectively working central structure.
 The outcome depended on what Gorbachev was willing to do.
 If he hesitated at implementing the new agreement [i.e. the Union of Sovereign States treaty] with the republics, the political disintegration of the Union might speed up and destabilize the country ...
 If he appeared to compromise too much, it might provoke a coup—although there was no serious signs of one.
 I continued to worry about further violence inside the Soviet Union, and that we might be drawn into conflict.

 On July 30, 1991, Bush arrived in Moscow for a summit with Mikhail Gorbachev.
 He and Barbara Bush stayed with Gorbachev and his wife, Raisa, in a dacha outside Moscow, where the two leaders held informal discussions.
 Bush told Gorbachev that it would not be in America's interest for the Soviet Union to collapse, though hardline members of Bush's Republican Party—most notably Secretary of Defense Dick Cheney—embraced this outcome.
 He assured Gorbachev that he would counsel against independence when he travelled on to Ukraine on August 1, on the next leg of his visit.

 Sentiment in Ukraine was split between a range of views, from old-style communists to pro-independence nationalists.
-The Ukrainian President, Leonid Kravchuk, was a reformist communist who supported Ukrainian sovereignty within a more loosely organised Soviet Union—a similar position to that of Russian President Boris Yeltsin.
+The Ukrainian president, Leonid Kravchuk, was a reformist communist who supported Ukrainian sovereignty within a less restrictive Soviet Union—a similar position to that of Russian president Boris Yeltsin.
 As Kravchuk put it prior to Bush's visit, "I am convinced that the Ukraine should be a sovereign, full-fledged and full-blooded state".
 Bush refused to meet with pro-independence leaders in Ukraine.
 As his motorcade passed through Kiev, it was greeted by large numbers of people waving Ukrainian and American flags but also protesters bearing slogans such as "Mr. Bush: billions for the USSR is slavery for Ukraine" and "The White House deals with Communists but snubs Rukh", the principal pro-independence party in Ukraine.